stratum-mining/sv2-spec/05-Mining-Protocol.md

 If the `min_ntime` field is set to some nTime, the client MUST start to mine on the new job as soon as possible after receiving this message.

 For a **group channel**:
-This is a broadcast variant of `
-` message with the `merkle_root` field replaced by `merkle_path` and coinbase transaction prefix and suffix, for further traffic optimization.
+This is a broadcast variant of `NewMiningJob` message with the `merkle_root` field replaced by `merkle_path` and coinbase transaction prefix and suffix, for further traffic optimization.
 The Merkle root is then defined deterministically for each channel by the common `merkle_path` and unique `extranonce_prefix` serialized into the coinbase.
 The full coinbase is then constructed as follows: `coinbase_tx_prefix + extranonce_prefix + coinbase_tx_suffix`.